ceydaakbay/ceydaakbay.github.io/README.md

           <details class="faqItem">
             <summary>Can I take photos and videos?</summary>
             <p>Please do not take pictures of any person unless they have consented.
-Hijabs will be off, so please be mindful of others!</p>
+Some girls will have their hijabs off, so please be mindful of others!</p>
           </details>
         </div>
       </div>